commercetools/merchant-center-application-kit/src/components/with-project/README.md

 ## `<WithProject>`

-A React component that will pass project data to a `render` function.
+A React component that will pass project data to a `children` function.

 > This is the React version of the `withProject` HoC.